parabamoghv/Uniqueness_of_Lifting/README.md

 # Uniqueness of Path Lifting

--- Statement/statement.pdf : *contains the written statement of the theorem and proof sketch*

--- Uniquness/Basic.lean : *contains the lead4 code.*

 ## Goal:
 Provide a formal proof of the uniqueness of path lifting over a covering space.

 ## The Statement:

-The statement of the theorem and a sketch of the proof is at [View My Code](./Statement/statement.pdf).
+The written statement of the theorem and a sketch of the proof is at [Statement/statement.pdf](./Statement/statement.pdf).
+The lean4 code for the formal verification of the theorem is at [Uniqueness/Basic.lean](./Uniqueness/Basic.lean)

 ## Mathlib files used: